 Release is defined as the removal of a cellular therapy product from in-process status when it meets specified criteria.
 Marrow Collection Facilities must have release criteria for when a cellular therapy product can be distributed to the Processing Facility or Clinical Program.
-Release criteria are not only applicable to directly releasing a cellular therapy product for administration, but also to releasing a cellular therapy product for processing Facility for processing and storage).
+Release criteria are not only applicable to directly releasing a cellular therapy product for administration, but also to releasing a cellular therapy product to another facility (e.g., to a Processing Facility for processing and storage).